-COLUMBIA – Clemson erupted for five runs in the second inning, thanks to a Phil Pohl grand slam, and added three runs over two innings after a 1:37 rain delay to claim an 11-3 victory over Coastal Carolina in the opening game of the NCAA Columbia Regional Friday afternoon at Carolina Stadium.
+COLUMBIA – Clemson erupted for five runs in the second inning, thanks to a Phil Pohl grand slam, and added three runs over two innings after a rain delay of more than an hour and a half to claim an 11-3 victory over Coastal Carolina in the opening game of the NCAA Columbia Regional Friday afternoon at Carolina Stadium.

 Clemson (34-26) scored five of its 11 runs by Tigers who had reached by walk or hit by pitch and one who reached on error.
 Also, to Clemson's credit, the Tigers scored nine of their 11 runs with two outs.
 Coastal had two chances to get back in the game, loading the bases in the sixth and seventh innings, but had nothing to show for it as the Chants left 12 runners on base.

 In the top of the first, Rich Witten nearly brought home Ted Blackman, who walked to start the game, hitting a high fly to shallow right field.
 Both the right fielder and first baseman had trouble judging the ball, but the right fielder would make a diving catch.
 In the home half, Clemson did nearly the same thing, but Coastal could not make the play.
 Richie Shaffer hit a high fly ball to the same spot, which fell between three Chants and he would get a double.
 Phil Pohl followed with an RBI single to left field for a 1-0 score.